stratosphere/bigdataclass.org/basics_WC.md

 (family,1)
 ...

--Thanks tot his grouping, `sum`'s only job is to perform a simple addition.
+-Thanks to this grouping, `sum`'s only job is to perform a simple addition.
 Again depending on the specified field, in this case "1", the count.

 ####Executing the program & showing the output